danfuzz/samizdat/doc/samizdat-0-lib/Map.md

 **Syntax Note:** Used in the translation of `[key: value, ...]` and `switch` forms.

-#### `mapDel(map, keys*) <> map`

-Returns a map just like the one given as an argument, except that the result does not have mappings for the given keys.
-If the given map does not have a particular given key, then that key has no affect on the result.

 #### `mapKeys(map) <> list`

 Returns the list of keys contained in the given map, in sorted order.